Not mold: It doesn’t appear that mold is affecting your health in a significant way.

 Dark leafy greens are the most needed and the most commonly lacking color of the rainbow.
 This color band is referred to as folic acid, named after foliage – aka leafy greens.
 Folic acid drives our energy quotient.
 If we don’t have enough, we feel it as low energy, slow thinking, weak vision, and sluggish digestion.

 So if it’s green and edible, it’s probably good for you.
 Most bodies are happiest getting 3-4 servings of dark leafy greens daily.

 Want a recipe idea?
 Check out this video showing how to cook my favorite sautéed greens.

-A healthy gut means healthy gut bacteria are in residence.
-The healthier the strains in your gut, the stronger your immune system.
+A healthy brain means a healthy gut.
+There’s a connection between the two, called the gut-brain axis.
+The healthier the bacterial strains in your gut, the stronger your body and mind.
+Once your gut becomes overloaded with excessive amounts of environmental pollutants, the bacterial balance no longer fosters health, and a rebalance is needed.
 Healthy gut bacteria, or probiotics, are found in naturally fermented foods, such as yogurt, sauerkraut, and kimchi.
-For people really struggling with immune issues, allergies, or weight gain, I often recommend probiotics as a supplement.
+For people really struggling with tiredness, brain fog, or weight gain, I often recommend probiotics as a supplement.

 As a mold expert, one of the most surprising places my patients have found their mold problem is in their front-loading washers.
 Here’s a quick video to show you how I clean my front-loading washer in a non-toxic way.